Malachirwin/platfomer/README.md

 Just a sinple example of how to have a tiny rectangle run around some rectangle platforms, collecting rectangular gold and avoiding rectangular monsters.

+To start the server run 'npm install http-server -g' and then 'http-server . -p PORT_NUMBER'

 SUPPORTED BROWSERS
 ==================